BgithubS7/Wireless-Respiration-Rate-Monitor/README.md

 ## 🛠️ Features
 - Sensor for the heart rate movements
-- ESP32 for Bluetooth and processing
+- ESP32 for Bluetooth (BLE) and processing
 - Real-time plotting on phone or PC
 - Battery-powered and wearable
 - Accurate breath detection via signal filtering